-Protect that beautiful, big 12.9-inch iPad Pro screen!
+Protect that beautiful, big 12.9-inch iPad Pro screen

-You've got the biggest, most beautiful screen on a mobile device, and you'd like to keep it pristine.
+You've got the biggest, most beautiful screen on a portable device, and you'd like to keep it pristine.
 A screen protector might be a good idea.
 Whether you prefer tempered glass, plastic, or even liquid, we've got you covered.
-Here are some of the best screen protectors for the new 12.9-inch iPad Pro.
-And yes, these screen protectors will work perfectly with both generations of the 12.9-inch iPad Pro.
+Here are some of the best screen protectors for the 12.9-inch iPad Pro, 2018 and later.
+And yes, these screen protectors will work perfectly with the 2021 iPad Pro as well.

-- Most popular: Spigen Tempered Glass Screen Protector
+- Most popular: Tech Armor Ballistic Glass Screen Protector

-- For artists: PaperLike Screen Protector
+- For artists: XIRON PaperLike Screen Protector

 - Plastic protection: Supershieldz Screen Protector